-- 1. Assemble two (2) pieces of conduit together with coupler. - 2.
+- 1. Assemble two pieces of conduit together with coupler. - 2.
 Mount conduit clamps to conduit assembly. - 3.
-Locate conduit assembly on the bottom of a rafter at least 2' to one side of the fan entrance.
-Do not install between 2 fan entrances. - 4.
+Locate conduit assembly on the bottom of a rafter at least 2 feet to one side of the fan entrance.
+Do not install between two fan entrances. - 4.
 Mark bin wall where conduit will pass through and drill a hole just large enough to allow the conduit to pass through.
-Seal hole with caulking when complete. - 5.
+Seal this with caulking when complete. - 5.
 Install white PVC box assembly on outside of bin wall. - 6.
 Insert 10' capillary into conduit assembly. - 7.
-Connect SJO cord to high-limit and connect wires to terminal #20 and terminal #21 on the master fan terminal strip.
-These terminals are J7-08 and J7-03.
+Connect SJO cord to hi limit and connect wires to terminals 20 and 21 on the master fan terminal strip.
+These terminals are J7-08, and J7-03.